innpyt/portfolio/projects/jobdash.md

 **Why?**<br>
 Remember **[JobScraper](/portfolio/projects/jobscraper)** ?
-Google Sheet or CSV are good but sometimes not flexible enough, e.g you can't hide filtered jobs with single click or persist the jobs from previous scrapes.
-Might even face Google Sheet API limits if you update too often or write too much.
+Google Sheet or CSV are good but sometimes not flexible enough, e.g google sheet api limits, you can't hide filtered jobs with single click or persist the jobs from previous scrapes. <br>PS: well you certainly can, but this wont show my Flask skills 😉

 **Tech Stack**: Python, Flask, React, shadcn, sqlite